carpentries/governance/year-in-review/README.md

-# The Carpentries Yearly Governance Report
+# The Carpentries Yearly Governance Reports

 This folder contains a yearly summary of The Carpentries governance* activities.
 Yearly reports are published in January using the [report template](https://github.com/carpentries/executive-council-info/blob/kariljordan-patch-2/year-in-review/report-template.md).